pietraferreira/quartz/content/notes/university/year3/cs3002/cs3002-intro-to-ai.md

 ---
 # Introduction to AI
 ---
-## Who am I?
----
-- Allan Tucker, head of IDA Group (which focuses on AI models that collaborate with experts and users, more [info](http://ida-research.net/).

 ## AI in Popular Culture
 ---
 - Early Computers & Turing (1940s) and the [British Bombe](https://en.wikipedia.org/wiki/Bombe) were significant milestones.